-Upon closing of the transaction on February 26, 2021, 14,049,867 common shares of the Company will be subject to a Tier 2 Value Escrow Agreement.
-Under the Tier 2 Value Escrow Agreement, 10% of the escrowed common shares will be released from escrow on the issuance of the Final Exchange Bulletin (the "Initial Release") which was received on March 1, 2021 and an additional 15% will be released on the dates that are 6 months, 12 months, 18 months, 24 months, 30 months and 36 months following the Initial Release.
-As of the date of these financial statements, 12,644,880 common shares remained in escrow.
+Upon closing of the transaction on February 26, 2021, 14,049,867 common shares of the Company are subject to a Tier 2 Value Escrow Agreement.
+Under the Tier 2 Value Escrow Agreement, 10% of the escrowed common shares will be released from escrow on the issuance of the Final Exchange Bulletin (the "Initial Release") and an additional 15% will be released on the dates that are 6 months, 12 months, 18 months, 24 months, 30 months and 36 months following the Initial Release.
+As of the date of these financial statements, 8,429,920 common shares remained in escrow.